The critical variational setting for stochastic evolution equations: Main results

-\begin{remark}[The role of $\phi$] The function $\phi$ is used to take care of the possible inhomogeneities $f$ and $g$ (see Assumption \ref{ass:condFG}\eqref{it:condFG0}).
+\begin{remark}[$\O$-localization of $(u_0,\phi)$] The function $\phi$ is used to take care of the possible inhomogeneities $f$ and $g$ (see Assumption \ref{ass:condFG}\eqref{it:condFG0}).
 We have only considered the case that $\phi\in L^2((0,T)\times \Omega)$ for all $T>0$.
 However, by a standard stopping time argument and using the uniqueness of solutions to \eqref{eq:SEE}, one can also consider the case that for all $T>0$ a.s.\ $\phi\in L^2(0,T)$.
-Moreover, the estimates of Theorems \ref{thm:globalclas}-\eqref{thm:globaleta0} can be used to prove tail estimates for $u$.
-For instance, \eqref{eq:aprioriLpclas} and the Chebychev inequality readily yield, for all $R,\g>0$,
+Moreover, the estimates of Theorems \ref{thm:globalclas}-\ref{thm:globaleta0} can be used to prove tail estimates for $u$.
+For instance, \eqref{eq:aprioriLpclas}, the uniqueness of $u$ and the Chebychev inequality readily yield, for all $R,r>0$,

-For more details see the proof of Lemma \ref{lem:gronwall} where a similar argument is employed. \end{remark}
+For more details see the proof of Lemma \ref{lem:gronwall} where a similar argument is employed.